-- the prospective intern has failed to complete one or more courses successfully; - there is evidence that the prospective intern is unable to deliver the quality of instruction normally expected of interns at the level and in the subject concerned; - there is evidence that the prospective intern has violated the Professional Code of Conduct of the New Brunswick Teachers' Association and/or the New Brunswick Education Act: - the prospective intern does not provide a current and appropriate vulnerable sector/ criminal record check; - the prospective intern has not passed the official test on Policy Statement 701 and Child Victims of Abuse and Neglect Protocol (created by the School of Education and approved by the Department of Education and Early Childhood Development in accordance with the Education Act (S.N.B.
+- the prospective teacher candidate has failed to complete one or more courses successfully; - there is evidence that the prospective teacher candidate is unable to deliver the quality of instruction normally expected of teacher candidates at the level and in the subject concerned; - there is evidence that the prospective teacher candidate has violated the Professional Code of Conduct of the New Brunswick Teachers' Association and/or the New Brunswick Education Act; - the prospective teacher candidate does not provide a current and appropriate vulnerable sector/criminal record check; - the prospective teacher candidate has not passed the official test on Policy Statement 701 and Child Victims of Abuse and Neglect Protocol (created by the School of Education and approved by the Department of Education and Early Childhood Development in accordance with the Education Act (S.N.B.
 1997, c.
 E-1.12).

-Withdrawal/Dismissal from the Field Placement and Bachelor of Education Program

-The School of Education may recommend to the Vice-President (Academic & Research) the withdrawal/ dismissal of an intern from a placement in the field (public school) if:
+Withdrawal/Dismissal from the Field Placement and Bachelor of Education Program The School of Education may recommend to the Vice-President (Academic & Research) the withdrawal/dismissal of a teacher candidate from a placement in the field (public school) if:

-- there is significant evidence that the intern is unable to meet the requirements of completing a successful field placement; - there is evidence that the student has not met the requirements of the NB Standards of Practice for Initial Teacher Education Programs and the Bachelor of Education Field Placement Handbook; - the intern fails to adhere to the attendance policy as outlined in the Bachelor of Education Field Placement Handbook;

-- the intern violates the New Brunswick Teachers' Association Code of Conduct, and/or the New Brunswick Education Act and/or its associated policies; - the intern chooses to leave the assigned field placement without approval of the School of Education.
+- there is significant evidence that the teacher candidate is unable to meet the requirements of completing a successful field placement; - there is evidence that the teacher candidate has not met the requirements of the NB Standards of Practice for Initial Teacher Education Programs and the Bachelor of Education Field Placement Handbook; - the teacher candidate fails to adhere to the attendance policy as outlined in the Bachelor of Education Field Placement Handbook; - the teacher candidate violates the New Brunswick Teachers' Association Code of Conduct, and/or the New Brunswick Education Act and/or its associated policies; - the teacher candidate chooses to leave the assigned field placement without approval of the School of Education.